Moses Angel

-Moses Angel (born 29 April 1819 – died 1898, Hammersmith, London, England) was headmaster at the Jews' Free School (JFS) in Bell Lane, Spitalfields from 1842 until 1897.
+Moses Angel (born Angel Moses; 29 April 1819 – 2 September 1898) was headmaster at the Jews' Free School (JFS) in Bell Lane, Spitalfields from 1842 until 1897.
 He has been described as "the single most significant figure in Anglo-Jewish religious and secular education in the 19th century".

 Angel published several books, including one on the Torah in 1858.
-He was one of the first editors of The Jewish Chronicle in the early 1840s.
-In this, he was associated with then- Haham, Rabbi David Meldola.
+He founded and edited the Jewish Chronicle in the early 1840s, along with rabbi David Meldola.